2023 Most Popular Nursing Bachelor's Degree Schools in Kentucky

 The average amount in student loans that nursing majors at Murray State take out while working on their Bachelor's Degree is $23,439.

-Morehead State University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the remote town of Morehead, Morehead State University is a public college with a medium-sized student population.
+Morehead State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Located in the town of Morehead, Morehead State University is a public college with a medium-sized student population.

 About 88% of the students majoring in nursing at the school are women while 12% are male.